 Let us know.

-Remember, our team at MyPerfectPaper.net is always happy to help if you need extra assistance.
+Remember, our team at MyPerfectPaper.net is always happy to "help do my paper" if you need extra assistance.

 The three parts of a thesis statement are: